 Tags

-Rushed visits and lack of training about autism spectrum disorder can lead to late diagnosis for children with autism.
+Rushed visits and a lack of training in autism spectrum disorder can lead to late diagnoses for autistic children.
+Here are some lesser-known signs that may be overlooked:

-Preferring to play with non-toy objects or only specific parts of a toy (ex. spinning the wheels of a car) can be a sign of autism.
-Children on the autism spectrum may find lining up toys more enjoyable than playing with them.
+Preferring to play with non-toy objects or focusing on specific parts of a toy (e.g., spinning the wheels of a car) can be a sign of autism.
+Autistic children may find lining up toys more enjoyable than playing with them in a conventional way.

-Children on the autism spectrum may prefer to play alone than with other children.
-Although many children with autism demonstrate a lack of eye contact, some children have great eye contact and enjoy socializing, they may just need some help learning how to play with peers as well as understanding non-verbal communication.
+Autistic children may prefer playing alone rather than engaging with other kids.
+While many autistic individuals avoid eye contact, some have great eye contact and enjoy socializing but may need support in learning how to play with peers and interpret nonverbal communication.

-• Going somewhere new (ex. a dentist appointment)
+• Going somewhere new (e.g., a dentist appointment)

 • Having guests at home